Layoffs on the Rise: 6 Ways to Make Them Easier on Everyone

 - Consider taking some extra measures.
 You might set up one-on-one meetings or make personal calls to every employee to see how they’re doing and what they need to support their career and well-being.

-So this final point is if there’s still a chance you can avoid layoffs.
+The final point is whether you can avoid layoffs.
 It’s important because layoffs hurt businesses, not just people.

 Bottom line: Companies that go through layoffs underperform companies that don’t.
 The cost-cutting almost always results in internal failures that hurt company growth and success.